(Issue)

 space.

 This algorithm implements a relative colorimetric intent, and colors inside the destination gamut are unchanged.
+Since the process is lossy, authors should be encouraged to let the browser handle gamut mapping when possible.

 Parsing Color Components ¶